illegal workers

 What operatives can do

-The majority of guidance in this is aimed at site management, but operatives must also remain vigilant against illegal working to end this harmful practice.
+The majority of guidance in this toolkit is aimed at site management, but operatives must also remain vigilant against illegal working to end this harmful practice.
 We do not seek to create a climate of suspicion and policing on site, but only ask that all construction professionals be aware of the issue of illegal working.

 Sites should encourage operatives to raise any concerns they have about illegal workers during the induction process.
-By implementing an open door policy and conducting toolbox talks on the issue, sites will create an environment where operatives feel comfortable discussing the issue of illegal workers.
+By implementing an open-door policy and conducting toolbox talks on the issue, sites will create an environment where operatives feel comfortable discussing the issue of illegal workers.

 Home Office contacts:

-The Scheme will continue to update this page as new examples and case studies of how the industry is tackling illegal workers are identified.
+The Scheme will continue to update this toolkit as new examples and case studies of how the industry is tackling illegal workers are identified.
 If you would like to share how your company is addressing this issue, please contact the Scheme by emailing enquiries@ccsbestpractice.org.uk.

 Navigational menu